intel-iot-roadshow/roadshow-docs/docs/sensor_examples/grove_starter_kit/c/samples.md

 # C++ samples for the Grove Starter Kit

-To follow the instructions in this guide, should have already completed the [Set Up IoT Dev Kit Eclipse »](/docs/ide_setup/eclipse/setup.html) guide, and you can successfully [blink the onboard LED](/docs/ide_setup/eclipse/create_project.html) on your Intel® Edison or Intel® Galileo.
+To follow the instructions in this guide, you should have already completed the [Set Up IoT Dev Kit Eclipse »](/docs/ide_setup/eclipse/setup.html) guide, and you can successfully [blink the onboard LED](/docs/ide_setup/eclipse/create_project.html) on your Intel® Edison or Intel® Galileo.

 <div id="toc" class="box" markdown="1">
 * [Grove component types »](#grove-component-types)